Vivino Wine Data Scraper: ratings, prices & taste profiles avatar

 Does Vivino have an official API?
 No, Vivino does not provide a public API.
 This scraper uses Vivino's internal endpoints to extract data.

 How fast is the scraper?
-Throughput depends on enrichment.
-With taste profiles only and no market filtering, expect ~30-50 wines per minute.
-With reviews and shipTo both enabled (extra HTTP fetches per wine and a dual-search), throughput drops to ~5-10 wines per minute.
-Vivino's own rate limiting can slow large batches; the scraper handles this automatically with retries and cooldowns.
+By URL or with Basic matching, expect ~30-50 wines per minute.
+With reviews and shipTo enabled, throughput drops to ~5-10 per minute.
+Advanced matching runs at ~15-25 seconds per hard name.
+Vivino's rate limiting can slow large batches; the scraper retries and cools down automatically.

 What if a wine is not found?
 The scraper logs a warning and continues with the next wine.
 Check for typos or try with or without the vintage year.

 Can I use this scraper via MCP?
-Yes, through the standard Apify MCP integration.
-Add mrbridge/vivino-wine-data-scraper to your MCP client config (Claude Desktop, Cursor, and more) and call the scraper with a JSON input.
-The Actor doesn't expose its own MCP server endpoint; it works as a tool inside Apify's catalog-wide MCP server.
+Yes, via the standard Apify MCP integration - add mrbridge/vivino-wine-data-scraper to your MCP client (Claude Desktop, Cursor, and more).
+It runs as a tool inside Apify's catalog-wide MCP server, not its own endpoint.

 What regions and countries are supported?
 All wines on Vivino are supported worldwide.
 Use the Country Code setting (e.g. FR, US, GB, DE, IT) to get prices in your local market.